ederfleming/ederfleming/README.md

 I'm Eder Rodrigo Fleming and I'm a front-end developer based in São Paulo, Brazil.

-And to start the year, this portfolio is being restructured and will soon have new projects!
+With the coming of this new year, this portfolio is being restructured and will soon have new projects!

 :computer: I currently work as a web developer at @Semantix </br>